 Millions of Plastic Bottles End Up in Landfills

 Plastic bottles are not the only reusable containers available to consumers.
 Safer choices include bottles crafted from HDPE (plastic #2), low-density polyethylene (LDPE, or plastic #4), or polypropylene (PP, or plastic #5).
-Aluminum and stainless steel water bottles, such as those you’ll find at online retailers and in many brick-and-mortar natural food markets, are safer choices that can be reused repeatedly and eventually recycled.
+Aluminium and stainless steel water bottles, such as those you’ll find at online retailers and in many brick-and-mortar natural food markets, are safer choices that can be reused repeatedly and eventually recycled.

 Checkout our user edit for safe, reusable water bottle shortlist here.
 These are bottle specifically chosen by our customers as being the best alternatives to plastic single use bottles.